Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What effects do restructuring procedures have on existing contracts?

-The filing of a CRP application triggers a moratorium in which a broad range of creditor actions will be stayed.
+The filing of a CRP application triggers a moratorium, pursuant to which a broad range of creditor actions are stayed.
 The effects of the moratorium include the following:

 What is the typical timeframe for completion of restructuring procedures?